Chapter 4: Defining Functions and Using Built-Ins

 This makes passing a function as a parameter very easy, for a callback for example.
-A callback is a function that can be invoked by a function to perform a task and then turn around and invoke the calling function, thus the callback.
-Let’s take a look at function parameters in more detail.
+But first, we need to look at function parameters in more detail.

 Function Parameters and Calling Functions

 When defining a function, you specify the parameters it takes.
 Typically you will see something like the following.
-The syntax is familiar:
+The syntax is familar:

 def tip_calc(amt, pct)

-As mentioned previously, calling functions is also done by placing parentheses after the function name.
+Calling a function is symmetric.
+You can call a function.
+The parentheses are mandatory.
+Calling functions is also done by with a familiar syntax.
 For example, for the function x with parameters a,b,c that would be x(a,b,c).
 Unlike some other dynamic languages like Ruby and Perl, the use of parentheses is required syntax (due the function name being just like any other name).